Alejogb1/job-board/blog-data/how-can-i-shuffle-a-tensorflow-dataset-without-using-a-buffer.md

 id: "how-can-i-shuffle-a-tensorflow-dataset-without-using-a-buffer"
 ---

-Okay, let's tackle this.
-Shuffling a TensorFlow dataset without relying on a buffer—it’s a challenge that’s come up a few times in my career, particularly when dealing with massive datasets that don’t play nicely with memory limitations.
+,  Shuffling a TensorFlow dataset without relying on a buffer—it’s a challenge that’s come up a few times in my career, particularly when dealing with massive datasets that don’t play nicely with memory limitations.
 I recall one project, crunching through telemetry data from a fleet of satellites, where buffering was simply not feasible.
 We had to get creative.

 The fundamental issue with a bufferless shuffle lies in the way datasets are traditionally shuffled.
 The standard `tf.data.Dataset.shuffle(buffer_size)` method essentially grabs a subset of your data (determined by `buffer_size`), shuffles it in memory, and then uses that subset to provide batches.
 This works great for moderate-sized datasets, but once you scale up, that `buffer_size` can quickly become a problem.
 So, how do we achieve randomness in the ordering of the elements without that temporary storage?
 The solution typically hinges on leveraging the inherent properties of the dataset itself and incorporating a bit of clever mapping and prefetching.